FAAM-146/vocal/README.md

     Available commands are:

+    * init            - Initialise a vocal project.
+    * release         - Create versioned JSON product specifications.
+    * build           - Create an example data file from a definition.
     * check           - Check a netCDF file against standard and product definitions.
-    * create_version  - Create versioned JSON product specifications.
-    * eg_data         - Create an example data file from a definition.
-    * init            - Initialise a vocal project.

     try "vocal <command> -h" for help